Productivity: Drivers of productivity growth

+In addition to the factors above, the quality of economic institutions has been linked to productivity growth.
+Peer-reviewed research finds that higher levels of economic freedom, particularly institutions that secure property rights, facilitate voluntary exchange, and lower barriers to entry and competition, are positively associated with total factor productivity growth, as these conditions enable entrepreneurial experimentation and more efficient resource allocation.

-Research and development (R&D) tends to increase productivity growth, with public R&D showing larger spillovers and smaller firms experiencing larger productivity gains from public R&D.
+Research and development (R&D) tends to increase productivity growth, with public R&D showing larger spillovers and smaller firms experiencing larger productivity gains from public R&D. Red tape and compliance costs decrease productivity.

 See also list of countries by productivity growth.

 Individual and team productivity

 Technology has enabled massive personal productivity gains.
 Use of computers, spreadsheets, email, and other technological advances have made it possible for a knowledge worker to seemingly produce more in a day than was previously possible in a year.
 Environmental factors such as sleep and leisure play a significant role in work productivity and received wage.

 Productivity is influenced by effective supervision and job satisfaction.
 An effective or knowledgeable supervisor (for example a supervisor who uses the Management by objectives method) has an easier time motivating their employees to produce more in quantity and quality.
 An employee who has an effective supervisor, motivating them to be more productive is likely to experience a new level of job satisfaction thereby becoming a driver of productivity itself.
 There is also considerable evidence to support improved productivity through operant conditioning reinforcement, successful gamification engagement, and research-based recommendations on principles and implementation guidelines for using monetary rewards effectively.